gvwilson/sensibleadventures/cloudherd/new.md

 "What?
 What's happening?"
 Noxy asked.

-"He wants us to come in behind him and take some of them," Grappas Gas told her angrily.
+"He wants us to come in behind him and take some of them," Grappa Gas told her angrily.
 "But look---over there!"

 Something brown flashed between two trees a dozen strides into the